 Step 9.
 Mix The Concrete

 I did this right inside the tube and it worked fine, but I recommend mixing it in a bucket first because I didn’t have a good way to mix it and I think some areas ended up being less strong than others.

 So first place a piece of plastic wrap underneath the tube so it doesn’t leak out from the bottom.

-Pour the concrete into the tube- it helps to have an extra set of hands, one holding the tube in place and one also making sure to hold it to the ground so the cement doesn’t seep out.
+Pour the concrete into the tube- it helps to have an extra set of hands.
+One set to hold the tube in place and the other to hold it to the ground.
+This will prevent the cement from seeping out.

-*Alternatively, you could also just pour this in the location you will place the pedestal, that way you don’t have to carry it to the location after.
+*Alternatively, you could also place the tube in the location of the bird bath.
+That way you will be pouring on site and won’t have to carry it to the location after.

-Check that it is fully cured by touching it and if it feels warm, then it is still curing.
-If there’s no heat coming off of it then is should be safe to de-mould.
+Check that it is fully cured.
+If you touch it and if it feels warm, then you know it is still curing, but if there’s no heat coming off of it then it should be safe to de-mold.

-Finally, fill the bath with water and enjoy watching the birds in your new homemade cement bird bath!
+Finally, fill the bath with water so you can enjoy watching the birds in your new homemade cement bird bath!